-Soil carbon stocks in cropland remaining cropland are estimated using a Tier 1 method for both mineral and organic soils, as described in section 7.1.3 - soils.
-The steady state mineral soil carbon stock in annual cropland is estimated to be 59.82 t C ha-1 with an uncertainty of 96 per cent, and for perennial cropland is estimated to be 97.76 t C ha-1 with an uncertainty of 97 per cent.
+Soil carbon stocks in cropland remaining cropland are estimated using a Tier 1 method for both mineral and organic soils, as described in section 7.1.3.
+The steady state mineral soil carbon stock for annual cropland is estimated to be 59.82 tonnes C ha-1 with an uncertainty of 96 per cent; for perennial cropland it is estimated to be 97.76 tonnes C ha-1 with an uncertainty of 97 per cent.

-Mineral soil carbon change for annual cropland converted to perennial cropland is estimated using a Tier 1 method with the change in soil carbon reflecting a linear rate of change over 20 years (the IPCC default method) from the steady state value for annual cropland to the steady state perennial cropland value.
+Mineral soil carbon change for annual cropland converted to perennial cropland is estimated using a Tier 1 method with the change in soil carbon reflecting a linear rate of change over 20 years (the IPCC default method).

-The IPCC default emission factors for organic soils under cropland are 1.0 and 10.0 t C ha-1 per annum for cold temperate and warm temperate regimes respectively (table 7.1.8).
+The IPCC default emission factors for organic soils under cropland are 1.0 and 10.0 tonnes C ha-1 per annum for cold temperate and warm temperate regimes respectively (table 7.1.8).